kit-algo/temporalmaplabeling/README.md

 Preprocessing script
 ====================

-To convert a OSM xml file into the road graph file, execute the "OSMtoRoadGraph" like this:
+To convert a OSM xml file into the road graph file, execute the run.py script from [3] like this:

-python -n c -f <OSM XML file>
+    python run.py -n c -f <OSM XML file>

 This will create a .pycgr file in the same directory as the XML file which can be used.
+For more details, see the readme file at [3].

 Results